cduvallet/microbiomeHD/final/figures/README.md

-These are the final figures produced by the scripts in `../../src/figures/`.
+This folder will contain the figures made by `make figures`, via scripts in `../../src/final/`.